mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 ### Defining the Control Equation and Initial & Boundary Condition

-Inherit the Problem class provided by MindElec, the core code of the PDE problem is defined as follows.
+Inherit the Problem class provided by MindSpore Elec, the core code of the PDE problem is defined as follows.
 Different from solving one specific PDE problem, we transfer parameters `eps_candidates` and `mu_candidates` to represent the relative dielectric constant and relative magnetic permeability of the medium.
 In this tutorial, the pre-trained model selects the following parameter settings: $(\epsilon_r, \mu_r)\in [1,3,5]*[1,3,5]$.

 ```python
 class Maxwell2DMur(Problem):